sparkflows/sparkflows-docs/docs/jupyter-guide/jupyter-lab/installation.rst

 Installing JupyterLab
 ======

-JupyterLab can be installed on the machine running Fire Insights, which integrates with Jupyter.
+JupyterLab can be installed on the machine running Sparkflows, which integrates with Jupyter.

 To install JupyterLab for Python in the Ubuntu environment, you need to have Python and pip available.